 Another reputable resource for a fully supported and personalized cleanse is Cleanse Organic.
 This program is the only cleanse available that has been created by a naturopathic physician and a chef.
-NCNM alum Dr. Aimée Shunney designed the program to not only help you cleanse and detoxify safely, but to teach you how to shop, cook, eat and enjoy an anti-inflammatory diet – skills that will promote optimal health long after your cleanse is over.
-Check out Cleanse Organic.
+NUNM alum Dr. Aimée Shunney designed the program to not only help you cleanse and detoxify safely, but to teach you how to shop, cook, eat and enjoy an anti-inflammatory diet – skills that will promote optimal health long after your cleanse is over.

 by Jamie Fields 4th year medical student edited by Elise Schroeder ND